readthedocs/website/content/posts/10-year-anniversary.md

 This new architecture allows us to support the documentation ecosystem as the tools evolve, and focus on making a great experience for documentation authors and readers.
-We're excited about everything that we've accomplished over the past 10 years, and hope to have another 10 years of making open source sustainable with you.
+We're excited about everything that we've accomplished over the past 10 years, and hope that our new approach will give us another 10 years of supporting open source documentation.